-For the case of the single-atom systems shown in Fig.~\ref{fig:power_and_linewidth_1class}(c-d), the output power increases linearly with the number of atoms $N$.
+For the case of the single-atom systems shown in Figure~\ref{fig:power_and_linewidth_1class}(c)-(d), the output power increases linearly with the number of atoms $N$.
 Above the threshold $R>R_{\mathrm{min}}$, this power shows negligible variation with an increase in $R$.
 The linewidth for this system is broad at small $R$ and it increases linearly with $R$.
 This behavior is in contrast to that observed in the collective dynamics for large $N$, where the power scales with $N^2$ and the linewidth becomes very narrow.
 This clearly shows the importance of collective coupling, enabled by the common cavity mode, in order to have a superradiant emission process that enhances the laser performance.

-With respect to the atom number impact on the dynamics, it was found in \cite{Meiser2009} that in the limit of $T_2 \gamma \ll 1$, there is a critical number of atoms $N_{\text {crit }}=2 /\left(C \gamma T_2\right) \approx 1.3 \times 10^4 $ to reach the collective dynamics of the superradiant laser.
-This critical number is marked in Fig.~\ref{fig:power_and_linewidth_1class}(a-b) by a light blue line, and for $N<N_\mathrm{crit}$ of this figure, the system shows a behavior similar to the single-atom systems in Fig.~\ref{fig:power_and_linewidth_1class}(c-d).
+With respect to the atom number impact on the dynamics, it was found in \cite{Meiser2009} that in the limit of $T_2 \gamma \ll 1$, there is a critical number of atoms $N_{\text {crit }}=2 /\left(C \gamma T_2\right) \approx 2.2 \times 10^3 $ required to reach the collective dynamics of the superradiant laser.
+This critical number is marked in Figure~\ref{fig:power_and_linewidth_1class}(a)-(b) by a light blue line, and for $N<N_\mathrm{crit}$ of this figure, the system shows a behavior similar to the single-atom systems in Figure~\ref{fig:power_and_linewidth_1class}(c)-(d).
 In the parameter space where the collective dynamics is reached, the superradiant laser linewidth is demonstrated to be remarkably insensitive to cavity dephasing $\xi$ over a broad range of values in the theoretical study of \cite{Bychek_2021}.
 To confirm this for our system, we introduced a broad range of $\xi$ values in the model and observed no significant changes for values up to approximately $\xi = 10^4 \mathrm{~Hz}$.